FredKSchott/snowpack/www/_template/guides/svelte.md

 Image: Gif showing the results with the logo animated

-## Adding a simple counter
+## Expanding your Svelte component

-A previous step demonstrated the built in Hot Module Replacement (HMR) from `@snowpack/plugin-svelte`, but what about the Fast Refresh?
-Fast Refresh preserves state when you're developing, so you can see how your code changes affect the code that's running live in the browser.
-In this step you'll add a simple timer with a state based on the seconds on the page so you can see Fast Refresh in action.
+A previous step demonstrated the built in Hot Module Replacement (HMR) from `@snowpack/plugin-svelte`, but what about Fast Refresh?
+Snowpack is one of the only Svelte dev environments to support Fast Refresh by default.
+As you make changes to `.svelte` files, Snowpack will automatically update the browser for you without losing your place or resetting component state.
+That's Fast Refresh in action.
+To see this for yourself, go ahead and add a simple timer to your App.svelte component:

 Svelte components include component specific scripts in a `<script>` tag.
 Add the counter here in `App.svelte` between the `<scripe>` tags: